New to Automations? Check out the Automation System guide first to understand how event-driven workflows work in Elementum.

 - Design the workflow using the structured → agent → structured pattern

-- Create or select an agent with appropriate capabilities — see Agent Architecture
+- Create or select an agent with appropriate capabilities — see Agent tools, deployment, and integrations

 - Write a task definition with complete context and clear success criteria